csfeeser/k8s/k8s_challenge.md

     See Lab 05
     </details>

-0. Create a single container pod from a pod manifest named *challengepod*.
+0. Create a single container pod named *challengepod*.
 Use an nginx image, version 1.7.9.
     <br>
     <details><summary>Lab that contains the answer</summary>
     See Lab 08